JadeBoutilier/Final-Project/README.md

 HOME PAGE:

+Featured designer changes upon refresh of site.

-Search a brand via the search bar at the top of the site
+Search a brand via the search bar at the top of the site.

 ![](client/assets/homepage.png)

 _______________________________________________________________________________________________________________________________

-Or by location using Google Maps:
+Search by location using Google Maps:

 You can find your route to their atelier/ boutique.

 ![](client/assets/googlemaps.png)

 _______________________________________________________________________________________________________________________________

-One can also search by clicking the heading: Brand or Category at the top of the site...
+One can also search brands by Brand Name or Category at the top of the site...

 By category: